 But then you'll be missing out, right?
 In fact, most teens go through adolescence without having sex.
 "Everybody's having sex" is a myth.
-Increased abstinence-teens choosing to not have sex-accounts for most of the 28 percent decline in teen pregnancy since 1990.
+Increased abstinence- -teens choosing to not have sex--accounts for over 60% of teens making the right choices and avoiding teen pregnancy.

-And a majority of teens-guys and girls who started having sex early say they wish they'd waited.
+And a majority of teens - guys and girls - who started having sex early say they wish they'd waited.

 If you believe what you see in movies and on TV, you might think even casual sex is always wonderful.
 Well, they don't use live ammunition in movie weapons, and the hero and leading lady aren't really having sex.
 It's fiction!
-They put the car chases, gunfights and sex scenes in because they're exciting, not because they're realistic.
+They put the car chases, gunfights and sex scenes in because they're exciting not because they're realistic.